Urgent care and minor injuries

 NHS 111 can help if you’re not sure where to go

 Call NHS 111 or visit 111 online.
 They can direct you to the nearest urgent care service or book an appointment with an out of hours doctor.
-They can also book an appointment at the Emergency Department for you if it is an emergency.
-This may reduce your wait.

 If you need urgent medical attention, but it’s not life-threatening you can go to your nearest minor injuries unit or urgent treatment centre to get care.
 They are open at least 12 hours a day, every day.
 They deal with conditions such as: